 In the evening, join the chefs of the outdoor kitchen and restaurant and learn to cook the traditional way: in potjies (cast iron pots) over a fire.
 Combine the fresh vegetables and herbs from the on-site garden with local ingredients from the market, then blend it all with spices to stir up a typical Sowetan braai, a South African take on the barbecue.
 Enjoy your dinner under the starlight at the community park around the boma (an outdoor dining enclosure with a fire at the center)

-Day 6: The Cradle of Humankind, Sterkfontein Caves, & African Dinner
+Day 6: The Cradle of Humankind, Sterkfontein Caves & African Dinner

 Learn about all this and more at the Maropeng Visitor Center, which features award-winning exhibits that explore the development of humans and our ancestors through time.
-View fossils, learn about the history of humankind and see million-year-old stone tools as you journey through human history.
+View fossils, learn about the history of humankind, and see million-year-old stone tools as you journey through human history.

 After lunch, visit the Sterkfontein Caves, famous for their fossils and easy visitor access.
-Tour the caves on the modern walkways and boardwalk that passes by the excavation site.
+Tour the caves on the modern walkways and boardwalk that pass by the excavation site.
 Here, dozens of notable discoveries took place, including the unearthing of the fossils of Mrs. Ples and Little Foot—a nearly complete Australopithecus skeleton that dates back more than three million years.

-For dinner head to the Chief's Boma Restaurant for an interactive culinary experience that spans the African continent.
+For dinner, head to the Chief's Boma Restaurant for an interactive culinary experience that spans the African continent.
 Enjoy sundowners or craft beer on the deck overlooking the Boma Dam, then meander through the herb garden before sitting down to enjoy your meal to the music of the African Marimba Band.
-With over 120 options ranging from North African Moroccan Dishes to a "Big 5 Game Kebab" made from five kinds of antelope, you're sure to find something to suit your tastes.
+With over 120 options ranging from North African Moroccan Dishes to a "Big Five Game Kebab" made from five kinds of antelope, you're sure to find something to suit your tastes.
 After dinner, enjoy a glass of wine and roasted marshmallows over a cozy fire.